-class invoke.watchers.FailingResponder (pattern, response, sentinel)
+'''

+class invoke.watchers.FailingResponder(pattern: str, response: str, sentinel: str)

+'''

 Variant of Responder which is capable of detecting incorrect responses.

 This class adds a sentinel parameter to init, and its submit will raise ResponseNotAccepted if it detects that sentinel value in the stream.